6 best simple ways to spend a snow day

 Something as simple as going for a walk becomes a magical experience in heavy snow.
-There’s barely any traffic, and folks just seem to bond a bit more under the shared snow day wonder.
+There’s barely any traffic, and folks just seem to bond a bit more under the shared snowy wonder.

 4. Cook, bake, eat

-Snow can free up your day to try out that new recipe!
+Snow can free up your day to try out that new recipe.
 Go Mountain-State style with local ingredients, and you’ll have the best snow day eats imaginable.
-Fresh-baked biscuits with local honey, pie with local apples, chicken and dumplings with free-range poultry… is your stomach growling yet?
-Browse our favorite recipes.
+Fresh-baked biscuits with local honey, pie with local apples, chicken and dumplings with free-range poultry.
+Is your stomach growling yet?

 5. Help out

 This one’s our favorite.
 Spread some Appalachian kindness, wherever you are.
 Grab your snow shovel and boots, and help folks in your neighborhood shovel their sidewalks.